Lucerne Travel Pass / Tell Pass: Is it worth it?

 - Lake Lucerne: One of the most beautiful lakes in the world!

-- The city of Lucerne itself including discounts on museums, city tours and other activities
+- The city of Lucerne itself

 - Other towns and on the network: Brienz, Giswil, Sarnen and all the way to Interlaken

-The final verdict: Is the Lucerne travel pass worth it?
+The final verdict: Is the Lucerne Travel Pass worth it?

 If you are tossing up other travel passes then you should read my other Switzerland travel pass breakdowns (all have example itineraries):